albins/albins.github.io/_drafts/2016-11-16-gitlab-ci-plus-docker.md

 ```

 And _voilá_, you have a valid Kerberos ticket in your runner (provided
-that you have installed a working Kerberos environment.
+that you have installed a working Kerberos environment).
 Here is an
 example of a full CI job running on a standard CERN image (some
 non-interesting details have been removed):